Ignitarium-Renesas/RZV2L_AiLibrary/05_Age_Gender_Detection/README.md

 ## Introduction

 These application showcases the capability of deep neural networks to predict age-group and detect the gender of a person.
-Image based gender classification and age classification applications are available in the respective folders.
+Image based gender classification and age classification applications are available in the respective folders identifiable with respective prefixes.

 sample video on YouTube -[Age detection demo]() sample video on YouTube -[Gender detection demo](https://youtu.be/YGhGVh51r10)